SUNSET OF FURMANKIND

 Kristen grinned over her enchilada dinner.
 “Thanks, now I’m going to have that commercial jingle in my head all night!”

 Jenni was smiling, too, but then she noticed that Barrett was quietly eating his Swiss steak and baked potato without taking part in the conversation.
-She reached across the table and tapped a finger once beside his plate.
+She reached across the table and tapped a finger beside his plate.
 He glanced up at her and took a sip of iced water.

 “Are you feeling okay?” she asked with a concerned expression.
 “I’m a Registered Nurse.”